paulino0518/CodeReviewGuideline/README.md

 - escaped

 Libraries:
 - Most popular node public libraries like jsonwebtokens throw an error if a method like jwt.verify() fail, not a boolean.
 So you can't use a if else statement.
 You need to use the try catch block.
+OR use the error object if they include it in their callback function.